Cuyahoga Valley National Park started its white-tailed deer management program in 2015.

-NPS has been studying and monitoring the deer population in the park since the late 1980's.
-The Final White-tailed Deer Management Plan provides the park with a long-term approach to address high deer populations that are adversely affecting the park's vegetation and other wildlife.
+The National Park Service (NPS) has been studying and monitoring the deer population in the park since the late 1980s.
+The final White-tailed Deer Management Plan provides the park with a long-term approach to address high deer populations that are adversely affecting the park's vegetation and other wildlife.
 The final plan was approved in February 2015 by the Midwest Regional Director.
-NPS has secured permits by the Ohio Division of Wildlife to use sharpshooting on park property to reduce deer populations.
-NPS is contracting with the Wildlife Services branch of the U.S. Department of Agriculture to provide experienced and trained staff to implement the deer program.
+NPS secures permits by the Ohio Division of Wildlife to use sharpshooting on park property to reduce deer populations.
+NPS contracts with the Wildlife Services branch of the U.S. Department of Agriculture (USDA-WS) to provide experienced and trained staff to implement the deer program.

 The Cuyahoga Valley Deer Management Plan/Environmental Impact Statement (EIS) and supporting documents are available on the National Park Service Planning, Environment and Public Comment (PEPC) site.
 Documents available on the PEPC site are listed below.

 If you have questions about this program, please call 440-546-5975 or e-mail us.